nextthingco/docs/Gadget-docs/source/includes/_build.md

 nano gadget.yml
 ```

-#### Make edits to following fields:
+#### Make edits to the following fields:

 * **image**

 	```
 	image: "" #leave empty
 	```
-This field is reserved for pulling images from Docker Hub so, leave it empty.
+This field is reserved for pulling images from Docker Hub, so for this workflow it stays empty.

 * **directory**

 	```
-	directory:[.]
+	directory:"blink"
 	```

-Run Gadget commands pointed to the specified directory.
-In this example that is the current directory.
-If gadget.yml is in the parent directory it would be `directory:[blink]`.
+In this field put the pathname of the project directory containing the Dockerfile in relation to the gadget.yml file.
+In this example that is the blink directory.

 * **command**